 So what do you record?

 From legal issues to meeting minutes, you might want to write down anything that happens as it relates to the company’s operations.
-Consult books, CPA’s, lawyers, and other advisors out there to figure out what types of records your business needs to keep.
+Consult books, CPAs, lawyers, and other advisors out there to figure out what types of records your business needs to keep.

 The last thing you want as a business owner is to find yourself destitute, trying to win a legal battle without protection and without documentation.
-Like I’ve mentioned in other posts, I’ve gone through legal battles in business.
+As I’ve mentioned in other posts, I’ve gone through legal battles in business.
 One of the things I’ve learned is that “he-said-she-said” doesn’t cut it a courtroom.
 Documents that everyone signed before turmoil arose will be what the attorneys and the judge peruse and use.
-Hearsay doesn’t win cases; evidence does.
+Hearsay doesn’t win cases; the evidence does.

 This is where I go back to the people that work for you.
 Your professional team has to be all-stars just like your management team.
 You don’t want to skimp on some fly-by-night attorney who’s operating out of the trunk of his car.
 No, you want an attorney who’s well-founded in his business in your particular jurisdiction.
 You want one who knows the ins and outs of business entity formation and documentation.